mckellwoodland/gan_anom_detect/README.md

 # Evaluate Anomaly Detection

-Areas under the receiver operating characteristic curve (AUROC) can be calculated by providing the paths to the CSV files containing the distances for the baseline `--baseline` and anomaly `--anomaly` test datasets to `eval_ad.sh`, along with a path specifying where to put the CSV with the calculated AUROCs.
+Areas under the receiver operating characteristic curve (AUROCs) can be calculated by providing the paths to the CSV files containing the distances for the baseline `--baseline` and anomaly `--anomaly` test datasets (i.e., the outputs of the previous section) to `eval_ad.sh`, along with a path specifying where to put the CSV with the calculated AUROCs.
 By default, bootstrapping with 50 samples will be performed.
 The number of bootstrap samples can be changed with `--num_samp`.
 The final CSV file will contain the AUROCs for all bootstraps.